ncatlab/nlab-content/pages/6/8/7/1/1786/content.md

 \begin{example}
 **(Mapping spaces into H-groups)**
 If $K$ is an $H$-group then for any topological space $X$, the set of [[homotopy classes]] $[X,K]$ of [[maps]] $X \to K$ has a natural group structure in the strict sense.
 Analogously, if $K'$ is an $H$-cogroup then $[K',X]$ has a group structure.

-If there is more than one $H$-group structure on a space, then the induced group structures on the set of homotopy classes coincide.
 \end{example}